IDSF21/Covid-19-Vacination-Rates/README.md

 This created a form of interaction for dynamic filtering and was driven by the fact that plotting over 200 bars to represent every country would have been overwhelming or just ugly.

-For Our scatter plots, we added functionality for Zooming and panning to help users dig deeper into the disparities between lower and upper middle income country clusters.
+For our scatter plots, we added functionality for Zooming and panning to help users dig deeper into the disparities between lower and upper middle income country clusters.

 ### Alternatives we considered